Domestic Violence Crimes in Polk County, FL

 The most common criminal charges for domestic violence include assault, aggravated assault, battery, aggravated battery, battery on a pregnant female, and domestic violence by strangulation.
 More serious accusations can involve sexual battery, aggravated stalking, kidnapping, or false imprisonment.

-The alleged victim of domestic violence might also be encouraged to file for an “Injunction for Protection Against Domestic Violence.”
+We also represent clients after the alleged victim of domestic violence files for an “Injunction for Protection Against Domestic Violence.”
 In the injunction, the petitioner will allege being in fear that another unlawful act of violence might occur in the immediate future.

 Criteria for Proving the Existence of the Domestic Relationship